mananoreboton/en-es-en-Dic/README.md

 # en-es-en-Dic
-High quality data set of Spanish-English and English-Spanish pretty printed XML dictionaries.
+High-quality, comprehensive, and easy-to-navigate dataset of Spanish-English and English-Spanish pretty-printed XML dictionaries.
+Very useful for models training ;-)

 There are also "verbs only" dictionaries available.